Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

                                    )
 ```

-In line 4, we configure a simple data node with the id "date_cfg".
-Its _scope_ has the default
+In line 4, we configured a simple data node with the id "date_cfg".
+The default
-value Scope.SCENARIO. _storage_type_ also has the default value "pickle".<br/>
+value for _scope_ is Scope.SCENARIO. _storage_type_ also has the default value "pickle".<br/>
 An optional custom property called _description_ is also added: this property is propagated
 to the data nodes instantiated from this config.

-Then in line 6, we add another data node configuration with the id "model_cfg". _scope_ is
+In line 6, we add another data node configuration with the id "model_cfg". _scope_ is
 set to Scope.CYCLE, so the corresponding data nodes will be shared by all the scenarios from
 the same cycle. _storage_type_ is "pickle" as well, and two optional custom properties are
 added: a _description_ string and an integer _code_.
 These two properties are propagated to the